renA21/yuzu-emu.github.io/site/content/quickstart/index.md

 * CPUs lacking the FMA instruction set will produce very poor results.
 Intel Core gen 3 series or older, AMD phenom II or older and all Pentium/Celeron/Atom CPUs will not produce optimal results.

 * Mobile CPUs will not reach the same performance as their desktop counterparts due to thermal, power, and technical limitations.

+* Old GCN 1.0 and GCN 2.0 Radeon GPUs on Linux require manually forcing the amdgpu kernel module.

 * **GPUs must support OpenGL 4.6 & OpenGL Compatibility profile, or Vulkan 1.1 (or higher).** To find out if your GPU meets these requirements, visit <https://opengl.gpuinfo.org> or <https://vulkan.gpuinfo.org/> and check your GPU details.